thenickedwards/social-network-api/README.md

 # social-network-api
 Homework 18 NoSQL: Social Network API

-All code for Game Notes written per acceptance criteria in [/assets/provided/W18-hw_README.md](/assets/provided/W18-hw_README.md).
+All code for Social Network API written per acceptance criteria in [/assets/provided/W18-hw_README.md](/assets/provided/W18-hw_README.md).

 ## Work Done
 * When a user enters the command (npm start) to invoke the application, the server is started and the Mongoose models are synced to the MongoDB database